Chemical Reactions and Equations for Class 10

 Reaction: 4Fe(s) + 3O2 (obtained from the air) + xH2O (moisture) → 2Fe2O3.xH2O (rust)

 2. Corrosion of Copper: When copper interacts with environmental factors like moisture and carbon dioxide present in the air, it forms a compound called copper carbonate hydroxide.
-This compound is recognizable by its green colour and is commonly referred to as patina.
+This compound is recognisable by its green colour and is commonly referred to as patina.
 While the corrosion of copper doesn't necessarily cause severe damage to the metal itself, it does alter its visual appearance and gives it a distinct aged look.

 Reaction: Cu(s) + H2O (moisture) + CO2 (obtained from the air) → CuCO3.Cu(OH)2 (green)